apriltuesday/eva-opentargets/compare-evidence-strings/README.md

 ## Overview
 Comparing two sets of evidence strings is an important measure of control in several situations:
 * Running the same code on different inputs to see if the data changes make sense;
-* Running different versions of code on the same input to see if code changes do not cause regressions in the final output;
+* Running different versions of code on the same input to see if code changes do not cause regressions;
-* In case of Ensembl/VEP version changes: running the _same_ code on the _same_ inputs, but using different VEP releases, to see if it causes any breaking changes in the final output.
+* In case of Ensembl/VEP version changes: running the _same_ code on the _same_ inputs, but using different VEP releases, to see if it causes any breaking changes.

 ## Running the comparison
- This protocol contains a script which automates evidence string comparison.
-It can be run with the following command:
+Two sets of evidence strings can be compared by running the command:
 ```bash
 bash compare.sh \
   old_evidence_strings.json \
   new_evidence_strings.json
 ```

 The script will take a few minutes to run and will create a `comparison/` subdirectory in the current working directory.
-It will contain several intermediate files, and a single final file under the name of `report.zip`.
-(You can download an example of [here](report-example/report.zip).)
+It will contain several intermediate files, and a single final file under the name of **`report.zip`**.
+(You can download an example of this final file [here](report-example/report.zip).)

 ## Understanding the results
 Copy the `report.zip` to your local machine, unzip, and open `report.html` in any web browser.
 It contains an index page outlining the major statistics of differences between the evidence strings: